 Results from the latest generation CMIP5 models, for which no dynamical downscaling was required, indicate that these models tend to perform better at replicating the behaviour of tropical cyclones in the current climate, especially for the Southern Hemisphere.
 Thus, more confidence should be placed in the results from the CMIP5 framework.
-The below results are based on the CMIP5 models.
+The results outlined in the following sections are based on the CMIP5 models.